ballerina-platform/ballerina-distribution/examples/grpc-service-client-streaming/grpc_client_streaming.md

 # gRPC service - Client-side streaming RPC

 A `grpc:Listener` is created by providing the port, and a `grpc:Service` is attached to it.
 In the client streaming scenario, once a client is connected to the service, the client sends a message stream to the server.
-Once client completes the request, server sends the response to complete the call.
-Use this to receive multiple requests from a client and send a single response back.
+Once client completes the request message, server sends the response message to complete the call.
+Use this to receive multiple request messages from a client and send a single response message back.

 ## Generate the service definition